aysenurgonul/DSA210_Project/README.md

 # DSA210_Project

 Description
-This project analyzes the correlation between my daily step count and external factors such as exam seasons and weekday vs. weekend activity patterns.
+This project aims to analyze the correlation between my daily step count and external factors such as how it changes during the exam seasons and weekday vs. weekend activity patterns.

 Table of Contents
 Motivation